 Examining the thinking of artists as citizens and change-makers, this ongoing series of commissioned opinion pieces features provocative reactions to the headlines by contributors including Ron Athey, James Bridle, Natascha Sadr Haghighian, Naeem Mohaiemen (with Hans Haacke), Postcommodity, Ana Tijoux, Dread Scott, Jack Whitten, Gary Simmons, and others.
 Taking inspiration from artistic and political leafletting throughout history—from Thomas Paine's Common Sense to the Great Bear Pamphlets—each op-ed is also available as a slim print-on-demand publication.
 In May 2017, we launched the publication of our eleventh op-ed, "2043: No Es Un Sueño" by the indigenous collective Postcommodity, at our first live launch event and artist talk (watch the discussion).
 I conceived of the series, select and commission artists, work with writers in shaping their texts, edit, publish, and promote each contribution).

-Press for Artist Op-Eds
+Artist Op-Eds Press/News

 "The Loneliness of the Long-Distance Campaign," by Gulf Labor Coalition member Naeem Mohaiemen (with photos by Hans Haacke) will be republished in the forthcoming book, Assuming Boycott: Resistance, Agency, and Cultural Production (OR Books, 2017).